 After Austin Powers took the piss out of the franchise for a decade, Eon turned to resurrecting James Bond as the brooding, brutish hulk we have today.
 Casino Royale was a return to form, Daniel Craig’s sneer and occasional smile calibrated to the modern cynical viewer.
 Skyfall was likewise Certified Fresh, but there was not so much critical love for in-betweener Quantum of Solace and the most-recent Spectre of 2015.

-Five years will have passed when No Time To Die arrives in 2020, though the longest wait for Bond’s return was the six years between Dalton’s License to Kill and Brosnan’s GoldenEye.
-At 14 years, Craig holds the record for longest uninterrupted ownership of Bond, but Connery spread his appearances as Bond across 21 years.
-In anticipation of No Time To Die, we’re reaching into the classified files for every James Bond movie ever ranked by Tomatometer!
+Six years will have passed when No Time To Die arrives in 2021 (fingers crossed), though the longest wait for Bond’s return was the six years between Dalton’s License to Kill and Brosnan’s GoldenEye.
+At 15 years, Craig holds the record for longest uninterrupted ownership of Bond, but Connery spread his appearances as Bond across 21 years.
+In anticipation of No Time To Die, and to celebrate the life and work of the late Sean Connery, we’re reaching into the classified files for every James Bond movie ever ranked by Tomatometer!

 Critics Consensus: A goofy, dated parody of spy movie clichés, Casino Royale squanders its all-star cast on a meandering, mostly laugh-free script.